• Skip to primary navigation

 Once the Tawa is hot, spread a ladle of the batter, like how you would do regular dosa batter.

-Pro Tip: If you are not able to spread the batter easily, try diluting the batter with 2 to 3 tablespoon water and then proceed.
+Pro Tip: If you are not able to spread the batter easily, try diluting the batter with 2 to 3 tbsp water and then proceed.

 Lower the flame, drizzle some cold pressed coconut oil around the edges.
 Cook the Adai till you see no raw batter around the edges and the edges are golden and crisp.